About student life and mental health

-Students are also at somewhat higher risk of developing mental health problems.
+Students are also at somewhat of a higher risk of developing mental health problems.
 This could be because of:

-- Your age – many students are young people, and for many people this is the age when you first develop a mental health problem.
+- Your age – many students are young people, and are at the age where they are most vulnerable to developing a mental health problem

-- Lack of support – you might have left home for the first time, or just don’t have enough time to see your friends and family.
-Not having a good support network can make you vulnerable to developing a mental health problem.
+- Lack of support – you may be studying away from home, or just do not have enough time to see your friends and family as often as you once used to.
+Not having an accessible support network can make you vulnerable to developing a mental health problem